Residential Life Room and Board Agreement

 - Use of bed risers, cinderblocks, or lofted furniture of any kind

-- Covering or attaching items to fire safety equipment in an on-campus residence, including sprinklers, smoke detectors, heat detectors, etc.
+- Covering or attaching items to fire safety equipment in an apartment or residence hall room, including but not limited to, smoke detectors and heat detectors

 - Failure to evacuate when a fire alarm sounds